ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 After the fork, though, Robin Hood Group (RHG) handed over the wheel (and custody of the ETC) to a newly formed White Hat Group (WHG).
 Who was calling the shots for White Hat Group exactly is unknown, but the announcements that WHG were making were being published by a company called Bity, which happened to be [partnered](https://archive.is/3nWU0) with slock.it at the time.

-On the Ethereum Classic, the decision was made by RHG/WHG _not_ to uphold their side of the stalemate, and they did not, despite requests, transfer the Child DAO keys to some other trusted group to continue the stalemate on their behalf.
+On the Ethereum Classic side of the split, the decision was made by RHG/WHG _not_ to uphold their side of the stalemate, and they did not, despite requests, transfer the Child DAO keys to some other trusted group to continue the stalemate on their behalf.

 > RHG [...] could have continued the attack on the ETC chain using the aforementioned “DAO Wars” limbo strategy, but decide not to.
 >